0

 Final Thoughts

-Although with a sale price under $1000, I would consider this a budget recumbent bike, there’s nothing budget about the R92.
+Although with a sale price right around $1k, I would consider this a budget recumbent bike, there’s nothing budget about the R92.

 This bike isn’t going to feel flimsy or wobble during use- something other recumbents in this price range may do.

-I also like that Sole included bluetooth speakers and a USB charging port.
-These are tech features that actually come in handy during your workout.
+I also like that Sole included bluetooth speakers and a USB charging port, tech features that actually come in handy during your workout.

 Overall, I think Sole’s R92 is a great home recumbent and a steal at that price.
 Easily one of the best recumbent bikes on the market.
 Highly recommended.